Spatial-Temporal Meta-path Guided Explainable Crime Prediction: Experiment

 \subsubsection{Performance on Individual Crime Type}

 Additionally, we explore the effectiveness of STMEC in forecasting each category of crime events.
 From Figure \ref{fig:comparison}, we observe that for frequent crime events (from \textbf{(a) Petit Larceny} to \textbf{(e) Grand Larceny}), most of the deep learning baselines can persist remarkable performances while STMEC stays competitive for predicting those kinds of crimes.
-However, for crime events that rarely happen (from \textbf{(f) Dangerous Drugs} to \textbf{(k) Dangerous Weapons}), most of the baselines fall to capture the dynamic patterns and undermine the ability to identify the occurrence of criminal activities.
-STMEC alleviates the scarcity by achieving 5\%-20\% higher recall and 3\%-10\% higher F1 score.
-For instance, when predicting dangerous weapons related crimes in 2014, STMEC achieves recall of $0.371$ and F1 score of $0.462$.
-It outperforms the second-best baseline model MiST which achieves recall of $0.314$ and F1 score of $0.423$.
-Furthermore, STMEC achieves the highest recall and F1 score of predicting burglary in 2014, which are $0.627$ and $0.615$ respectively.
-This result reveals 24\% and 13\% improvement in terms of recall and F1 score compared to the second-best model STGCN.
-Given the significant improvement in predicting uncommon crimes, we can conclude that the performance of STMEC is stable and robust across different crime types.
+However, for crime events that rarely happen (from \textbf{(f) Dangerous Drugs} to \textbf{(k) Dangerous Weapons}), most of the baselines fall to capture the dynamic patterns and undermine the ability to identify the occurrence of criminal activities. {Although STMEC falls slightly behind HAGEN and GSNet in predicting crimes related to against public order and felony assault, it alleviates the scarcity of other rarer crime types by achieving 5\%-20\% higher recall and 3\%-10\% higher F1 score.
+For instance, when predicting dangerous drugs related crimes in 2015, STMEC achieves recall of $0.744$ and F1 score of $0.72$.
+It outperforms the second-best baseline model GSNet which achieves recall of $0.644$ and F1 score of $0.685$.} Furthermore, STMEC achieves the highest recall and F1 score of predicting burglary in 2014, which are $0.627$ and $0.615$ respectively. {This result reveals 6.7\% and 4.3\% improvement in terms of recall and F1 score compared to the best baseline HAGEN.} Given the significant improvement in predicting uncommon crimes, we can conclude that the performance of STMEC is stable and robust across different crime types.